curlygirltech/FullHouse/README.md

 - home page with clickable links to navigate through app
 - use airtable to get data of mentors and mentees
-- update/delete data using airtable
+- route mentors or mentees to specific connection page with rendered info
 <br>

 #### PostMVP

 - "Contribute to blog" feature
 - Create "rooms" for each language
 - CSS animations to home page
+- update/delete data using airtable

 ## Project Schedule